 However, it can be reassuring to know that your family won’t have to worry about funeral planning and to organize every detail on your behalf.
 Isn’t that incredible?
 What’s more, you can create a funeral plan for your funeral, as long as it’s held within the remits of the UK.

 With that, here’s a detailed guide to funeral planning.

 What’s Funeral Planning?

 Funeral planning before death allows you to arrange and cater to your funeral arrangements effectively.
-You can do this by making lump sum1 payments, regular income or through instalments.
-Having a pre-paid funeral arrangement assists in reducing the stress and financial strain on your family – even though they have the right to pay for your funeral using the capital from your estate as soon as you pass on, and it isn’t subject to inheritance tax2.
-A funeral plan also helps In locking in the cost of a funeral at the modern-day prices.
+You can do this by making lump sum payments, regular income, or through installments.
+Having a pre-paid funeral arrangement assists in reducing the stress and financial strain on your family – even though they have the right to pay for your funeral using the capital from your estate as soon as you pass on, and it isn’t subject to inheritance tax.
+A funeral plan also helps In locking in the cost of a funeral at modern-day prices.